deartc/Quality-Project-Teresa-Hawkins/README.md

-  1. HTML/CSS Validation
+  1. HTML/CSS Validatio n
   Verizon was validated by entering its URL and checked by the HTML Validator extension for Chrome.
  a. a.
 Preconditions- The precondition for HTML/CSS Validation is that I used the URL listed as the official Verizon HTML
  b.
 Steps-The steps for HTML/CSS Validation were checked by the HTML Validator extension for Chrome
  c.
 Expected results-The expected results for HTML/CSS Validation is that it passed.

-  2. Black Box Testing - Form Input and Validation Verizon site was checked for data input validity and what happens when there are invalid inputs
+  2. Black Box Testing (functional) - Form Input and Validation Verizon site was checked for data input validity and what happens when there are invalid inputs
   a.
 Preconditions- The email must be valid form.
 The password must fit the criteria (upper case, lower case, number, special character, and minimum characters.
   b.
 Steps- I inputted several emails some valid and invalid.
 I inputted several passwords some valid and some invalid.
   c.
 Expected results- The valid email and passwords passed.
 The invalid email and passwords failed.